Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Introduction

+For example, the case when $f^\varepsilon=f$ for all $\varepsilon>0,$ where $f$ is a continuous function with compact support, is included in the above setup.

-Equation (\ref{curleq_u}) is the resolvent form of the Maxwell system of equations of electromagnetism in the absence of external currents, see \cite{Jackson}, \cite{Cessenat}, where $u^\varepsilon$ represents the divergence-free magnetic field $H^\varepsilon$, the matrix $A$ is the inverse of the dielectric permittivity $\epsilon^{-1}$ of the medium, and the magnetic permeability is set to unity.
-The right-hand sides $f^\varepsilon$ play an auxiliary r\^{o}le: they do not appear in the original Maxwell system but are introduced in this article for purposes of the resolvent analysis of the ``reduced'' Maxwell operator on the left-hand side of (\ref{curleq_u}).
+Equation (\ref{curleq_u}) is the resolvent form of the Maxwell system in the absence of external currents, see Appendix of the present paper in addition to the above-cited monographs by Jackson and Cessenat.
+In the equation (\ref{div_def}), the unknown function $u^\varepsilon$ represents the divergence-free magnetic field $H^\varepsilon$, the matrix $A$ stands the inverse of the relative dielectric permittivity of the medium, and the relative magnetic permeability is set to unity (so the medium is ``non-magnetic"), see Appendix for details.
+The right-hand sides $f^\varepsilon$ in (\ref{curleq_u}) play an auxiliary r\^{o}le in relation to the actual electromagnetic setup: they do not appear in the original Maxwell system but are introduced in this article for purposes of the resolvent analysis of the ``reduced'' Maxwell operator on the left-hand side of (\ref{curleq_u}).